 At Jonathan’s Jewelers, we offer a variety of opal gemstones that are set in jewelry or loose for you to create a piece of jewelry of your own.

 October’s alternate birthstone is Tourmaline.
 Most people may associate tourmalines’ color as pink, however, like opal, tourmaline is available in a variety of colors.
-Tourmaline is a gemstone with the widest array of colors.
 Ancient legend is said that tourmaline comes in a vast array of colors because it traveled along a rainbow.
 Some lore suggests tourmaline strengthens the body and spirit especially, the blood, and nervous system.

 Tourmaline is a fairly durable stone to wear in jewelry.
 It measures 7-7 ½ on the Mohs hardness scale.
 The majority of tourmaline gemstones will be faceted, however, some tourmalines may have chatoyancy or a “cat’s eye” affect, or if a watermelon or bi-color tourmaline, the gemstone could be a “slice” or carving.

 The Gemological Institute of America breaks down the most common varieties of trade terms.
 A brief description of each is listed below:

 - Rubellite are the common pink, red, purplish red, orangy red or brownish red in color.